pie chart

 • Archfiend of Despair: the most excellent feature about this card’s ability, is that it works in every single turn; double trouble!

-• Bloodletter of Aclazotz: doubles your pain from whatever of mine harmed you this turn.
+• Bloodletter of Aclazotz: doubles your pain from whatever harmed you this turn.

-• Creeping Bloodsucker: damages everyone by just being, while granting me life!
+• Creeping Bloodsucker: damages everyone by just being, while granting life to its controller!

 • Fiery Emancipation: because three times as much damage is three times the fun!

-• Impact Tremors: my group usually consists of 4 players, which means every creature-ETB results in at least 3 damage done (in total), which by itself is already a nice discount to be used by Rakdos.
+• Impact Tremors: play groups usually consist of 4 players, which means every creature-ETB results in at least 3 damage done (in total), which by itself is already a nice discount to be used by Rakdos.

 • Night Market Lookout: a little gnat that does damage all around when attacking.